 If you have neuropathy and you think you will be out of work for at least 12 months, and you have a strong claim for disability benefits, then you may be approved for monthly benefits from the Social Security Administration (SSA).
 Neuropathy causes weakness, numbness, and pain from nerve damage, which is usually in the feet and hands.
 Below there is a list of five signs that will help you determine if your disability claim for neuropathy has the potential of being approved.
+For more general signs that you will be approved for disability, click here.

 1. Non-medical requirements are met